neuralzome/flo_edge/README.md

 1. Pocophone F1 as main processor.
 2. 3D printed case
-    a.
-Material: ABS
+  1. Material: ABS
-    b.
-With threaded inserts.
+  2. With threaded inserts.
-    c.
-With provision for mounting.
+  3. With provision for mounting.
 3. Heat sink with fan.
     a.
 Attached to processor with thermal paste.
 4. Carrier Board